speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 Additionally, what kind of ship, and your intended purpose, can impact these decisions.
 Do you want to be a soldier in the Imperial Navy, piloting a TIE fighter and leading a squadron?
 Or are you more inclined to travel as a mercenary aboard a light freighter, taking jobs as you see fit in order to keep your ship in space?
 Maybe you instead want to be a bounty hunter in an assault craft, tracking your quarry to the Outer Rim, and beyond?

 Once you have an idea in mind, follow these steps in order, making decisions that reflect the character and ship you want.
 Your conception of your character and starship might evolve with each choice you make.
-What’s important is that you come to the table with a character you’re excited to play.
+Whatï¿½s important is that you come to the table with a character youï¿½re excited to play.

-Throughout this section, we use the term **deployment sheet** and **starship sheet** to mean whatever you use to track your character, whether it’s a formal sheet (like the ones at the end of these rules), some form of digital record, or a piece of notebook paper.
+Throughout this section, we use the term **deployment sheet** and **starship sheet** to mean whatever you use to track your character, whether itï¿½s a formal sheet (like the ones at the end of these rules), some form of digital record, or a piece of notebook paper.
 The official SW5e sheets are a fine place to start until you know what information you need and how you use it during the game.

 > ##### Building the Millennium Falcon
 > Each step of character creation includes an example of that step, with a player building the iconic starship the Millennium Falcon, as it is portrayed during the events of Episode IV.